blanfried/Osows/content/english/_index.md

         # link : "#thesteps"

     # about item loop
-    - image : "images/about/about-2.png"
+    - image : "images/about/about-2.svg"
       subtitle : "Who We Are"
-      title : "Rooted in Ethics and a Genuine Desire to Help" content : "After completing his graduate course in Ethics, our founder wanted an easy and cost-effective way to help the individual and \"Mom & Pop\" succeed over big business.
+      title : "Rooted in Ethics and a Desire to Help" content : "After completing his graduate course in Ethics, our founder wanted an easy and cost-effective way to help the individual and \"Mom & Pop\" succeed over big business.
 This led him to Osows, and the rest is history..."
       button:
         enable : true